From Sonic Retro

 The Master Emerald is a massive, mysterious gem, held on Angel Island and guarded by Knuckles the Echidna.
-It is possibly the single most powerful object in the Sonic universe that can neutralize the energy of the Chaos Emeralds, and as such has been embroiled in numerous plots by Doctor Robotnik and other villains seeking to harness the crystal for their own nefarious ends.
+It is a jewel of immeasurable power and the only force in the Sonic universe that can neutralize the energy of the Chaos Emeralds, and as such has been embroiled in numerous plots by Doctor Eggman and other villains seeking to harness the crystal for their own nefarious ends.
 This powerful gem first appeared in Sonic & Knuckles.

 Nothing is known about the origin of the Master Emerald.
-It has, however, been on Sonic's world for at least the last four thousand years, their earliest known location being in the fields of the Mystic Ruins before it even became territory of the ancient Knuckles Clan.
+It has, however, been on Sonic's world for at least tens of thousands of years, it's earliest known location being in the fields of the Mystic Ruins before it even became territory of the ancient Knuckles Clan.
 After the first Perfect Chaos cataclysm, Angel Island was blasted out of the surface, with the shrine attached.
 Four thousand years later, the Island and the Emerald is guarded only by the hermetic Knuckles the Echidna.

 The scene originally thought that the green emerald in the Sonic 2 version of HPZ was the Master Emerald, but the interview with Craig Stitt revealed it was supposedly nothing more than a breakable block.

-The Master Emerald's part in the game includes being stolen by Doctor Eggman, being used to power the Death Egg, Fire lasers, allow Mecha Sonic to achieve his Super form, and eventually be restored to Angel Island.
+The Master Emerald's part in the game includes being stolen by Dr. Eggman, being used to power the Death Egg, fire lasers, allow Mecha Sonic to achieve his Super form, and eventually be restored to Angel Island.
 If the player collects all of the Super Emeralds, the Master Emerald will begin glowing and grant the player characters their Hyper forms (Super form in Tails' case).

 The Master Emerald appeared again in Sonic Adventure for the Sega Dreamcast, where it was again shown keeping Angel Island afloat.
 The emerald also held within it the ancient monster known as Chaos.
 In the game, it was shattered by a mysterious force, causing Angel Island to fall, and Chaos and Tikal to escape the jewel's confines.
 Knuckles spends the game tracking down the scattered shards of the Master Emerald, butting heads with Sonic and unwittingly aiding Eggman in his pursuit of the Chaos Emeralds.
 All the pieces of the Master Emerald are eventually recovered, though Angel Island cannot rise for long without Chaos sealed inside.